200 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the 3D-printed nasal irrigation device for chronic rhinosinusitis treatment?
+What prior data suggests that this 3D-printed nasal irrigation device is safe for chronic rhinosinusitis?

 This trial is for individuals with chronic rhinosinusitis, with or without nasal polyps.
 It's not suitable for those with certain connective tissue disorders like granulomatosis with polyangiitis, significant atopy, cystic fibrosis, or pregnant individuals.